KyleHollands/Google_Advanced_Data_Analytics__Course_7_Project___Capstone_Project/README.md

 - F-score: 1 - 0.900985

 **Conclusion**
-The analysis concluded that employees at Salifort Motors are often overworked, leading to dissatisfaction and higher churn rates.
-The factors contributing to this issue include hours worked, the number of projects assigned, evaluation scores, and, to a lesser extent, salary.
+The analysis concluded that employees at Salifort Motors often feel overworked, which leads to dissatisfaction and higher churn rates.
+The factors contributing to this issue include the number of hours worked, the number of projects assigned, evaluation scores, and, to a lesser extent, salary.

-The recommendation is to improve the work culture by addressing these issues.
-Suggested actions include capping hours worked, recognizing and rewarding employees who put in extra hours, limiting the number of concurrent projects, holding more frequent company meetings to discuss concerns, and considering long-tenured employees for promotions.
+To improve the work culture and address these issues, it is recommended to implement actions such as capping working hours, recognizing and rewarding employees who put in extra effort, limiting the number of concurrent projects, conducting more frequent company meetings to discuss concerns, and considering long-tenured employees for promotions.